Mobile Prints

 We analyzed data, aligned goals with business leaders, and explored VOC insights to identify key issues.

-We created 3 initial concepts and tested with users.
+We created 3 initial concepts that specifically varied in photo size and CTAs for cropping, and tested these with users.

-We iterated and did 2 more rounds of testing.
+We iterated on the design and did 2 more rounds of user testing.

 We launched the new design as an A/B test against the original experience.